 Certainly, one cause of impatience has to do with aging.
 Another contributing factor, though, may be living in a technological world.
 We have become used to immediate gratification in so many areas that did not exist in previous times.
 We can grab our smart phones and find out within seconds the answer to almost anything that used to require consulting an expert or making a physical trip to the library.
 We can communicate instantly by email what used to require a letter or a phone call with its concomitant telephone tag games and actual conversation starting with time-wasting niceties.

 Living in a town or city of thousands or millions, however, still requires patience.
 None of us can get immediate gratification on everything.
 We still have to wait our turn in the queue.
 So, what do we do when we become impatient?

 As many do, we can whip out our technology to entertain us, burying our heads in virtual reality.
-But, here’s another, old fashion idea: we can “stop and smell the roses” to quote an old expression.
-Yes, we can actually look around and enjoy our environment.
-We might watch a child play as we wait in line at the bank; feel the rain, the sun, the wind as it touches our skin while walking from the parking lot to our doctor’s appointment; observe the passersby and notice what they look like, what they are wearing, how they behave; listen to conversation while we wait for service at a retail establishment, and on and on.
+But, here’s another, old fashion idea: we can actually look around and enjoy our environment.
+We might watch a child play as we wait in line at the bank; feel the rain, the sun, the wind as it touches our skin while walking from the parking lot to our doctor’s appointment; observe the passersby and notice what they look like, what they are wearing, how they behave; listen to conversation while we wait for service at a retail establishment; and on and on.